tkla/DiscordClone/README.md

 It aims to reproduce some of the expected behaviours and features from Discord such as server creation, registration of users, joining communities and making posts within.

-Please check it out at http://tl-cord.herokuapp.com/#/
+Feel free to try it out at http://tl-cord.herokuapp.com/#/

 ## Servers
 Users can currently browse through their current channels.
 By selecting their channel icon on the left side bar they can view a server's channels and member list.